Systematic effect induced by misalignment in a Reflective Polarization Modulator for CMB, and application to the LiteBIRD case: Conclusions

-One of the key results of this study is the maximum acceptable wedge angle of the HWP, $\alpha_{\max }$, and the corresponding maximum error in the mechanical mounting, $\sigma_x$, beyond which the systematic errors introduced by the wedge-like effect become unacceptably large for the scientific objectives of the \LiteBIRD mission.\\ We summarize the results for an HWP with diameter of 500\,mm in Table~\ref{tab:summary}.\\ This level of precision underscores the critical need for highly accurate alignment mechanisms in the \LiteBIRD instrument and as we can see from the table by increasing the number of detectors we get less stringent requirements.
+\paragraph{Maximum wedge angle and error analysis.} One of the key results of this study is the maximum acceptable wedge angle of the HWP, $\alpha_{\max }$, and the corresponding maximum error in the mechanical mounting, $\sigma_x$, beyond which the systematic errors introduced by the wedge-like effect become unacceptably large for the scientific objectives of the \LiteBIRD mission.\\ We summarize the results for an HWP with diameter of 500\,mm in Table~\ref{tab:summary}.\\ This level of precision underscores the critical need for highly accurate alignment mechanisms in the \LiteBIRD instrument and as we can see from the table by increasing the number of detectors we get less stringent requirements.

 However, it is important to clarify that these requirements are derived by interpreting the entire systematic-induced signal as a spurious contribution to $r$.
 As shown in Section~\ref{sec:dr}, this is not a reasonable approach: the shape of the angular power spectra induced by the wedge differs significantly from that of a primordial tensor signal, leading to an artificial increase of $r_{\text{fit}}$ as a function of the wedge angle $\alpha$.